DanielLesko28/next-movies-app/README.md

 ## Where you can browse through the app

 App is deployed on Vercel :)
-You can find deployed app on address -> https://next-movies-app-six.vercel.app/
+You can find deployed app on address -> [Working Movie App](https://next-movies-app-six.vercel.app/)

 ## Quick Recap